davidearl/jcomma/README.md

 You can usefully have more than one field with the same name (usually consecutive), providing you set options to omit each in opposite circumstances.
 For example, say you have debit and credit columns in the original CSV but require a single simple number, positive for credit and negative for debit.
 So you would make one field from credit and the same field from debit, each of which has the option to omit if blank, and convert to a number, while debit also includes the option to negate when converting to a number.

+### don't include in output

+(`"exclude": true` [in the spec](#hspec)) excludes the field from the output altogether.
+This differs from the "omit" conditions in that the field remains in the output record until it is output and is therefore available to be referenced from other fields.
+In this way, it behaves a bit like a variable.

 (#hcomprising)
 ### Field concatenated from